 Let these two stories, among hundreds of thousands, be read by judges who will act to change the status of children ordered to live with their abusers.
 If you truly care about children as you claim, then do something to educate your associates to the facts of abusers tactics in courts. aA

-Read Dear Custody Court Judge by Barry Goldstein before reading on.
+BEFORE YOU BEGIN, PLEASE READ Dear Custody Court Judge by Barry Goldstein

 Domestic violence education should include discussion of the following anthology: DOMESTIC VIOLENCE ABUSE AND CHILD CUSTODY.
 This 2010 anthology was written by the most respected domestic violence and legal experts in our nation.
 Training should include hearing the stories of victims failed by the courts and from attorneys who have often represented victims.
 Courtwatchbrevard has no financial or other involvement with the book.